techfromsage/advanced-mis/index.md

 ### What is Advanced MIS?

-Tha Advanced Management Information System (MIS) is a feature available to [Talis Aspire](https://www.talis.com) Unlimited subscribers.
+Advanced Management Information System (Advanced MIS) is a feature available to [Talis Aspire](https://www.talis.com) Unlimited subscribers.

 It provides an SQL-compatible data warehouse which includes your Talis Aspire data, plus feeds of user events, allowing you to build reports, dashboard and other custom MIS components.